dvsdimas/crypto-execution/README.md

 Exchange connectors (EC) incapsulate all logic for communicating with a dedicated provider, e.g. Binance or Kraken, etc.

-This trivial solution allows to make real cheap configuration just for start and make quite tricky configuration for handling really big load with sharding in DB and in other components.
+This trivial solution allows to make really cheap configuration just for start and make quite tricky configuration for handling really big load with sharding in DB and in other components.
+Durability might be achieved by running several Execution Modules behind any http load balancers.
+And we can easily have a lot of Exchange Connectors even for one provider, they will autobalance theirs performance because every instance gets some bunch of work and proceed execution till all requestes will be done.
+About DB, we can start up just with one instance and split it by Provider later if performance of DB is not enough.

 # State